 The starting point for my TEDxTruro talk was to ask the audience to imagine what it is like to live with a long term medical condition that has no cure.
 For some it would not be difficult to imagine – they may already be living with that reality, or caring for a loved one with a chronic illness.
 I wanted them to really understand the frustration and despondency that can set in when people don’t get better.

 When people don’t get better they often revert to their doctor for more tests, more interventions, more reassurance and more monitoring.
 In our society, we don’t have a common narrative for how we ‘live with’ a significant health problem in a way that is meaningful and without suffering.

-The cost of these 30 per cent of patients with long term conditions accounts for 70 per cent of all healthcare costs in the UK.
+The cost of the 30% of patients with long term conditions accounts for 70% of all healthcare costs in the UK.
 These numbers are on the increase.
 Medicine gets better at keeping us alive – but with that comes increased longevity and associated complex conditions.